 In 1993, after many years in the mental-health services field, Reggie Gaffney recognized the need to address a highly under-served community of disenfranchised people faced with challenges stemming from mental illness, substance abuse as well as HIV/AIDS on Jacksonville's Northside.
 In response, he and two co-workers established the Community Rehabilitation Center, Inc. (CRC) 28 years ago, which today provides Primary and Behavioral Healthcare as well as social services and economic development opportunities to those faced with employment barriers.
 He is responsible for the supervision of over 110 employees and an annual operating budget exceeding $3 million.

-A graduate of Florida A&M University, Reggie leads not only a successful nonprofit organization but its for profit subsidiaries that are currently serving thousands of people in a tri-county area.
+A graduate of Florida A&M University, Reggie leads not only a successful nonprofit organization but it’s for profit subsidiaries that are currently serving thousands of people in a tri-county area.
 (Duval, Baker & Nassau)

-Reggie Gaffney has been advocating for a special needs population for over 24 years.
-His strong sense of civic duty, deep and abiding faith and willingness to promote the goodness in humanity should continue to inspire us all.
 He looks forward to utilizing his extensive network of bi-partisan elected officials that he has built on a local, state and federal level through his years of advocacy improving the quality of life for the least, to now serve his constituents living within District 7 and the entire Jacksonville community.

-Council Member Gaffney may be reached at (904) 630-1685 or RGaffney@coj.net.
+Council Member Gaffney may be reached at (904) 255-5207.